-Citizens Advice Reading is the operating name of Reading Citizens Advice Bureau.
-We are an independent, voluntary organisation and are a registered charity (No.1042542).
+Citizens Advice Reading is an independent, voluntary organisation and are a registered charity (No.1042542).
 We have been assisting local people with their problems since 1939.
 Our services are free, independent, confidential and impartial.

 We provide comprehensive generalist advice to help people with a wide range of problems including benefits, employment, debt and money, consumer, relationships, housing, discrimination, law and rights, healthcare and education.